The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 France maintains a high level of interest in global health and took an active part in the COVID-19 pandemic response, increasing its financial contributions to the sector, notably to the Global Fund, COVAX AMC, WHO, Unitaid, and the Pandemic Fund.

 The summit sought to reform the global financial architecture including the reform of multilateral development banks, the mobilization of the private sector, the mobilization of resources for climate change, the effective allocation of SDRs, the design and support for new taxes to fund global public goods and debt solutions for the most vulnerable countries.
+The 4Ps Secretariat responsible for the implementation of various work streams following the Summit is now hosted by the OECD.

 Breaking the “cycle of panic and neglect"